ASINSpotlight

 How do I see what a competitor removed from their store?
 Run the scan, run it again later, then click the removed chip in the change digest.
 Note the distinction from delisted: removed means they stopped selling it, delisted means Amazon's page is gone.

 Is storefront stalking against Amazon's Terms of Service?
 Two separate questions get tangled here.
-On the law: US courts have held that automated collection of publicly accessible pages is not "unauthorized access" under the Computer Fraud and Abuse Act — the Ninth Circuit in hiQ Labs v.
-LinkedIn, reaffirmed in 2022 after the Supreme Court narrowed the CFAA in Van Buren.
+On the law: US courts have held that automated collection of publicly accessible pages is not "unauthorized access" under the Computer Fraud and Abuse Act.
+The Ninth Circuit said so in hiQ Labs v.
+LinkedIn and reaffirmed it in 2022 after the Supreme Court narrowed the CFAA in Van Buren.
 On the terms: Amazon's Conditions of Use grant only a limited licence to use the site and expressly exclude data mining and use of robots.
 Breaching a website's terms is a contract matter, not a crime, and Amazon's practical remedy is to block or rate-limit you.
 Cloud Scanner reads only public pages and never touches an account.
-None of this is legal advice — if the answer matters to your business, ask a lawyer.
+None of this is legal advice.
+If the answer matters to your business, ask a lawyer.

-Storefront research has always been an exercise in guessing from a 300-product sample and hoping the sample was representative.
+Storefront research has always been an exercise in guessing from whatever sample Amazon felt like serving, and hoping it was representative.
 It doesn't have to be.